Knguyen-dev/cs-notes/Computer-Science/System-Design/3_availability/1_availability_consistency.md

 ### What options are there for transactions across data centers/in a distributed system?
 - **Option 1 (Bunkerize):** Focusing all resources on one data center.
 This is the most common approach as it's a very simple and trusted way of handling a distributed system.
 Obviously if a disaster strikes, then that's large scale data loss, downtime, etc. Also, you're sacrificing the ability to spread across the map, and serve data closer to users from different parts of the world.
-- **Option 2 (Primary with failovers):** You have multiple data centers, but the primary data center will handle writes, whilst the other data centers will handle reads.
+- **Option 2 (Primary with failover):** You have multiple data centers, but the primary data center will handle writes, whilst the other data centers will handle reads.
 In case the master data center is taken down, a slave data center takes its place.
 Similar to how we do master-slave database replication.
 So its geo-located for reads, but not writes.
 - **Option 3 (Multi-homing):** Many different data centers serving read and writes (multi-master approach), and they have strong consistency indicated by their good transactions.
 This is extremely hard, and there still is overhead.
 Your data centers will communicate with each other, and you'll see drawbacks in general latency.

 ### Multi-homing implementations: